 Projects in Progress or Just Past

-1-North Carolina Forest Service/US Forest Service Wood Products Directory Project-an ongoing project
+1-North Carolina Forest Service/US Forest Service Wood Products Directory Project-past

 -this project is collecting basic business information about the value added wood products manufacturers in North Carolina that produce value added wood products like cabinets, furniture, millwork, pulp, firewood and treated products.
 This project's information will later be placed on a USFS website that buyers and sellers of wood products can use online to assist the production and sales of North Carolina made wood products.